|

 performances with the National Symphony Orchestra of Johannesburg in the major

-centres of Cape Town, Durban, Pretoria and Johannesburg.
+with this conductor in Spain, Germany and Maastricht).
 In April 2000, Dimitris Sgouros appeared as solo recitalist in Carnegie Hall,

 performing masterpieces by Schubert, Schumann and Brahms.
 The New York Times